dmt-software/http-client-middleware/README.md

 # Http Client Middleware

-Unfortunately [psr-15](https://www.php-fig.org/psr/psr-15/), the recommendation how to handle incoming server request, does not cover how to deal with an outgoing client request, or a client response.
+Unfortunately [psr-15](https://www.php-fig.org/psr/psr-15/), the recommendation how to handle incoming server request, does not cover how to deal with an outgoing request or a client response.

-This package solves this problem in a similar way.
+This package solves that problem.

 ## Installation
 `composer require dmt-software/http-client-middleware`